rust-embedded/wg/README.md

 - [`rust-embedded-provisioning`]

-### The RISCV team
+### The RISC-V team

-The RISCV team develops and maintains the core of the RISCV crate ecosystem.
+The RISC-V team develops and maintains the core of the RISC-V crate ecosystem.

 #### Members